7 Super Experiences!

 After lunch, you will explore the enthralling Museum of Ethnology, which contains an extensive display of life-size structures dedicated to Vietnam’s 54 ethnic minorities.
 Next, enjoy an hour-long cyclo ride winding through the narrow, chaotic streets of the Old Quarter - a must for any visitor to Hanoi!
 The day finishes with a traditional performance of the famous Vietnamese Water Puppets Show.

-After breakfast, you will take a private transfer for about 3 hrs to Halong City, where you will begin your one and half days' Halong Bay cruise.
-You will board the traditional Vietnamese junk in the afternoon and cruise around Halong Bay's limestone islets and caves dotted the sea and see the sunset over the calm waters at the deck.
-Enjoy a wonderful dinner in the evening.
+After breakfast, you will take a private transfer for about 3 hrs to Halong City, where you will begin your one and a half days' Halong Bay cruise.
+You will board the tradtional Vietnamese junk in the afternoon and cruise around the Halong Bay's limestone islets and caves doted the sea and see the sun set over the clam waters at the deck.
+Enjoy a wonderful dinner at evening.
 All meals are included during your stay on board.
 There are also a variety of optional activities waiting for you.
 Such as swimming, kayaking, diving...etc.

 Today you will fly to Da Nang.
 On arrival, your private guide will welcome you at the arrival hall and transfer you to your hotel with a private car and driver.
 Your guide will help you with luggage and hotel check-in and ensure your arrival is worry-free.

-Day 11 - Explore Da Nang and Head to Hoi An
+Day 10 - Da Nang Ba Na Hills & Hoi An

 Set out for the My Son Sanctuary to admire this unique beautiful sanctuary world of the ancient Cham religion, and then you will return to Hoi An by road after lunch.
 Take a walk on the distinctive Japanese Bridge that features Japanese architectural characteristics, and visit the Chinese Temple which reflects Chinese influences on Vietnam’s architecture.
 Also, you’ll visit the beautifully kept and restored former Vietnamese merchants’ houses.
 The rest of the day is yours to spend.